Appearance

 }

-}Complete profile (with include=profile):
+}Complete profile (from database):

 bash

-GET /api/auth/me/completeStep 8: Protect Your Endpoints
+GET /api/v1/auth/me/completeStep 8: Protect Your Endpoints

 Using Built-in Attributes